slub/labe/notes/2022_01_13_meeting_minutes.md

 Instead of batch processing, we use these sqlite3 databases in conjunction with the API server to serve queries.

+The current version of the OCI index (v12) contains [1,235,170,583 citations](https://opencitations.net/download).

 * [ ] **AP4 Speichern der Daten im Datahub**